-Need some perspective from the field on fillers and sealants?
+Need some perspective from the field on joint fillers and sealants?
 The people who are most likely to spend time with them are those who work on floors, with a heavy emphasis on the commercial and industrial markets.

 For instance, Chad Gill, owner of Midlothian, Virginia-based Concreate, says his business focuses almost exclusively on commercial floors these days, with an occasional high-end residential project thrown in the mix.